FernandoW08/Calculator/README.md

 # Calculator
-Calculator using an operand stack
+Calculator with an operand stack